How to Burn Down EDP with Staffing Solutions on AWS Marketplace

 - Even seemingly small discounts make a difference.
 EDPs are for big spenders.
-If you exceed your committed spend, you could save tens of thousands of dollars compared to what you would spend without one.
+If you exceed your committed spend, you could save millions of dollars compared to what you would spend without one.

 - Cloud services aren’t the only way to use committed spend.
 Money you spend on the AWS Marketplace counts towards your committed spend, including listings from third-party vendors.
 If it looks like you’re going to fall short of consuming the value of your committed spend, you can get more for your money by allocating some spend to the AWS Marketplace.

 Before pursuing an AWS discount program, do your homework.
 Does it make sense to pursue one of these agreements given your current levels of consumption?
 What about your projected consumption?
 EDPs offer many advantages, but that doesn’t mean they’re right for every organization.

 Staffing solutions on AWS Marketplace

 The AWS Marketplace is home to over 10,000 listings.
 AWS sells some of those, but the vast majority of solutions come from third-party vendors across categories like business applications, security, machine learning, and internet of things (IoT).